jaryaman/Cookie_crumbler/README.md

 will remove all cookies which come from sites with the name 'google' in it.

+## Tip

+If you have a particular website which you frequently want to remove the cookies for, you can make an alias.
+E.g. if you want to remove google cookies frequently, then add the following line to `~/.bashrc`

+alias rm_google_cookies='bash /path/to/Cookie_crumbler/cookie_crumbler.sh google'

 ## Disclaimer

 This has only been tested on Ubuntu 14.04 LTS.
 I made this for fun, use at your own peril...